gmittal/fake-news/README.md

-# Fake News Classification with Deep Learning
+# Fake News Classification
-Kaggle's "Fake News" by the UTK Machine Learning Club.
-Achieves approximately 96.7% accuracy on Kaggle test data.
+A system to identify unreliable news articles with deep learning.

 ### Installation
 Install dependencies with ```pip```.